adomenick18/HW-1-Intro-to-Finance/HW 1_CASE STUDY.md

 ## Overview and Origin
 ***
-*Name of company*
+*Name of company:*

 Axoni
 ***
 *When was the company incorporated?*

-Schvey Inc was incorporated in 2013 and Axoni was trademarked in 2017
+Schvey Inc was incorporated in 2013 and Axoni was trademarked in 2017.
 ***
 *Who are the founders of the company?*